DanL12186/Rails-Final-Project/spec.md

   **Errors are displayed on page via an errors partial when validations fail**

 Confirm:
-- [ ] The application is pretty DRY
+- [x] The application is pretty DRY
-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers
-- [ ] Views use helper methods if appropriate
+- [x] Views use helper methods if appropriate
-- [ ] Views use partials if appropriate
+- [x] Views use partials if appropriate

-  **Did my best to limit redundancy and code smells, abstract logic into models and helpers, and use partials.
-Unsure if these are supposed to be checked during the assessment, so leaving them blank.**
+  **Did my best to limit redundancy and code smells, abstract logic into models and helpers, and use partials.**